itwasneo/silense/README.md

     end
 }
 ```
-`set_background = false` means that silense won't change your
+`set_background = false` means that silense will change your

 - Normal
 - NormalFloat
 - NormalNC

-highlight groups' background color.
+highlight groups' background color to none.
 This way you can set transparent
 backgrounds.

 ## Screenshots